What is mortgage stamp duty – and do I have to pay it?

-If you are buying a property in NSW, it is important to check whether you will need to pay Stamp Duty or not as it may affect the amount you can afford to borrow.
+If you are buying a property in NSW, check whether you will need to pay Stamp Duty, as this can be a sizeable fee to factor into your up-front costs.

 Stamp duty is a tax payable to the state government when you buy certain assets, such as property.
 The amount you have to pay is calculated off the market value of the property.
 In NSW, it is referred to as “transfer duty”, and is payable to the Office of State Revenue.

 If you bought a home in NSW for $600,000, for instance, your stamp duty would be $17,835.
 This amount is payable up-front within three months of settlement to avoid interest.
 The exception is residential units off the plan, where stamp duty needs to be paid within 15 months of the contracts being exchanged or completed.

 You can calculate how much you’ll need to pay in stamp duty using the Office of State Revenue’s transfer duty calculator.

 Stamp duty is an upfront cost that needs to be factored into your property purchase.
 While it cannot be added to your loan balance, you can use your deposit to pay it off.
 Just check whether this has any affect on your loan-to-value ratio (LVR) – having an LVR of less than 80% will usually incur Lenders Mortgage Insurance.